Appointment

 What is Mastalgia?

-Mastalgia refers to pain or discomfort in the breast, which may vary in intensity and duration.
-It can affect one or both breasts and may be continuous or intermittent.
-Understanding the type and cause of mastalgia is essential for proper treatment.
+Mastalgia (Breast Pain) refers to pain, tenderness, or discomfort in the breast that may vary in intensity and duration.
+Breast pain can affect one or both breasts and may be continuous or intermittent.
+Mastalgia is a common breast condition often associated with hormonal changes, fibrocystic breast disease, breast infections, or lifestyle-related factors.
+Identifying the exact cause of breast pain is important for accurate diagnosis and effective treatment.
+Early evaluation by a breast specialist helps rule out serious conditions and ensures proper breast care.

 Book a Consultation